International exchange on campus

 This is the perfect place for people who want to make lots of friends at university and want to try new things.
 I think it will make your university life more fulfilling and colorful.
 Our unique members are looking forward to you joining us.

-Faculty of Architecture & Arts: Nene Kimoto (2nd year), Aoi Oyabu (2nd year)
+Faculty of Architecture & Arts: Neone Kimoto (3rd year), Aoi Oyabu (3rd year)

-Faculty of Modern Social Studies: Rusufi Bayu Prasozorfi (2nd year), Odashima Rinka (3rd year)
+Faculty of Modern Social Studies: Rusfi Bayu Prasozorfi (3rd year), Rinka Odajima (4th year)

 4. International Student Buddy System